- Interactive Map

 Btchoin, a weekly email newsletter that covers the most important Canadian financial news with a feminist perspective.

 Reddit’s Personal Finance Canada thread.
 Yes, I’m being serious…There are good discussions, helpful resources and you can see how people living in communities across the country are managing their finances.

 Accounts to Follow on Social Media

 While social media can breed unhealthy comparisons and “reward flexing”, it can also foster a sense of community that may not be available to you in-person.
-Check out some financial influencers:
+Check out some resources and financial influencers: